ruvnet/electo1-js/README.md

 # Agentic Election Prediction System
+What if you could predict every election on individual level for the entire world, in real time.

 ## Introduction
 The Agentic Election Prediction System accurately forecasts election outcomes using an agentic approach—where independent agents collaborate to analyze complex datasets.